 TikTokers are now ‘recreating’ the dress using duct

 tape and TikTok Shop glitter.
+Somehow such content are hitting achievements.
 Views – 89 million.
 OSHA violations – Also 89

 SEO royalty